Super Nintendo Entertainment System: 32-bit era and beyond

 While other companies were moving on to 32-bit systems, Rare and Nintendo proved that the Super NES was still a strong contender in the market.
 In November 1994, Rare released Donkey Kong Country, a platform game featuring 3D models and textures pre-rendered on Silicon Graphics workstations.
 With its detailed graphics, fluid animation, and high-quality music, Donkey Kong Country rivals the aesthetic quality of games that were being released on newer 32-bit CD-based consoles.
 In the last 45 days of 1994, 6.1 million copies were sold, making it the fastest-selling video game in history to that date.
 This game conveyed that early 32-bit systems had little to offer over the Super NES, and proved the market for the more advanced consoles of the near future.
-According to TRSTS reports, two of the top five best-selling games in the U.S. for December 1996 are Super NES games.
+According to TRSTS reports, two of the top five bestselling games in the U.S. for December 1996 are Super NES games.

 In October 1997, Nintendo released a redesigned model of the Super NES (the SNS-101 model referred to as "New-Style Super NES") in North America for US$99, with some units including the pack-in game Super Mario World 2: Yoshi's Island.
 Like the earlier New-Style NES (model NES-101), this is slimmer and lighter than its predecessor, but it lacks S-Video and RGB output, and it is among the last major Super NES-related releases in the region.
 A similarly redesigned Super Famicom Jr. was released in Japan at around the same time.
 The redesign stayed out of Europe.

-Nintendo ceased production of the Super NES in North America in 1999, about two years after releasing Kirby's Dream Land 3 (its final first-party game in the US) on November 27, 1997, and one year after releasing Frogger (its final third-party game in the US) in 1998.
+Nintendo ceased production of the Super NES in North America in 1999, about two years after releasing Kirby's Dream Land 3 (its final second-party game in the US) on November 27, 1997, and one year after releasing Frogger (its final third-party game in the US) in 1998.
 In Japan, Nintendo continued production of both the Family Computer and the Super Famicom until September 25, 2003, and new games were produced until the year 2000, ending with the release of Metal Slader Glory Director's Cut on November 29, 2000.

 Many popular Super NES games were ported to the Game Boy Advance, which has similar video capabilities.
 In 2005, Nintendo announced that Super NES games would be made available for download via the Wii's Virtual Console service.
 On October 31, 2007, Nintendo Co., Ltd. announced that it would no longer repair Family Computer or Super Famicom systems due to an increasing shortage of the necessary parts.
 On March 3, 2016, Nintendo Co., Ltd. announced that it would bring Super NES games to the New Nintendo 3DS and New Nintendo 3DS XL (and later the New Nintendo 2DS XL) via its eShop download service.
-At the Nintendo Direct event on September 4, 2019, Nintendo announced that it would be bringing select Super NES games to the Nintendo Switch Online platform.
+At the Nintendo Direct event on September 4, 2019, Nintendo announced that it would be bringing select Super NES games to the Nintendo Switch Online classic games library, later renamed Nintendo Classics.